-Comp time should not be accumulated for use in the event you would need to be absent from District duties because of a second job.
+Comp time should not be accumulated for use in the event the employee needs to be absent from District duties because of a second job.

 When transferring from one assignment to another, all comp time must be used before the effective date of the transfer.
 No comp time can be carried from one assignment to another.